These are unusual times. These poets are tale-tellers of their world. (All rights reserved. 2026)

 • it felt less tentative than science.

-• with words such as scam, fools, weak mind, et cetera.
+• words such as scam, fools, weak-minded, and so on —

-• To her, a daughter of postwar soldier, every expenditure must have a tangible purpose,
+• every expense had to have a tangible purpose,

 • Towards the end of the day, they took the bus to return to the city

-• — such a slow-moving bus that they wondered if the driver was paid by piece-work
+• — so slow-moving was the bus that they wondered if the driver was paid by per passenger,

-• and didn’t want to miss the teenager dashing out from the alley
+• unwilling to miss the teenager dashing out from the alley

 • in a glorious retro-metrosexual outfit,

-• or the grannie with a sagging grocery bag in her thin arm,
+• or the grannie with a grocery bag in her saggy arm,

-• or the foreign trio in dark gore-tex with a map in their hands plotting out their next journey.
+• or the foreign trio in black Gore-Tex, map in hand, trying to plot their next move.

 • Written and Translated by Meifu Wang